kevingostomski/bootstrap-nice-select/jekyll/sites/examples/options/tokenSeparators.markdown

 ---
 layout: "examples"
-permalink: "examples/options/icons"
+permalink: "examples/options/tokenSeparators"
-selected: "Icons"
+selected: "TokenSeparators"
-description: "Example how to set the 'icons' option of Bootstrap-Nice-Select - Gives an overview how to implement the option and how it looks like"
+description: "Example how to set the 'tokenSeparators' option of Bootstrap-Nice-Select - Gives an overview how to implement the option and how it looks like"
-title: "Examples [Options - Icons]"
+title: "Examples [Options - TokenSeparators]"
 ---

-# **Custom Icons**
+# **Token Separators**

 ---

-Use the `icons` option to set own custom icons via Javascript for the placeholder icons.
-The icons need to be in HTML markup language and you do not need to set values for all icons - only for them you want to override.
+Use `tokenSeparators` option via JavaScript or `data-token-separators` via attribute to set allowed [keys](https://developer.mozilla.org/en-US/docs/Web/API/UI_Events/Keyboard_event_key_values) that should be used when tokenizing.

 <div class="alert alert-light d-flex justify-content-start align-items-center font-size-13" role="alert">
         <i class="fa-solid fa-circle-info pe-2"></i>Possible options to search for are: <i class="ms-2">Banana, Apple, Orange, Lemon, Pepper, Mushrooms, Cabbages, Celery, Brocoli, Garlic</i>